 After your defense, your committee will require technical and formatting changes before they will approve your final dissertation, thesis, or report.
 Every student and committee is different, so the Graduate School cannot predict how much time will be necessary after your defense to make the required corrections.
 Approximately 40% of students require 1-14 days after their defense to make the required corrections and submit their documents to the Graduate School, but the time ranges from 1 day to 3 years.

 The majority of students submit their final documents at the end of the semester.
 Therefore, the Graduate School recommends defending at least four weeks before the deadline to submit your final document in the semester you wish to complete your degree requirements.
 These deadlines can be found online.
 This will allow two weeks for you to complete changes required by your committee, two weeks for the Graduate School to review, and a week for you to complete any final formatting changes required by the Graduate School.

-For example, a sample timeline for Fall 2013:
+For example, a sample timeline for Spring 2014:

 Please allow two weeks for the Graduate School to review each submission of a final dissertation, thesis, or report.
 The majority of students require at least two submissions before their document can be accepted by the Graduate School.

 What do I need to submit before my defense?

 At least two weeks before your defense submit:

 - The Pre-defense form to the Graduate School as a hard copy with signatures.